mighteejim/docs/docs/security/zombieload/index.md

   name: Linode
   email: docs@linode.com
 description: "Intel recently disclosed two vulnerabilities that affect processors in most devices over the last 23 years.
 Here's how that affects you and what you can do about it."
-keywords: ["meltdown", "spectre", "vulnerability", "kernel"]
+keywords: ["zombieload", "mds", "vulnerability", "kernel"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2019-05-29
 modified: 2019-05-29